 Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix.
-Decision D-2016-119 issued by the Régie de l'énergie: New Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
-1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems Revision
+Decision D-2016-119 issued by the Régie de l'énergie: • Adoption of the standard and Its Québec appendix New Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
+1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems Revision 2 March 21, 2017 Decision D-2017-031 issued by the Régie de l'énergie: Lifts the suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use Sets the effective dates for entities that have generation facilities for industrial use.
+Revision

-1. Title: Cyber Security - Security Management Controls

-3. Purpose: To specify consistent and sustainable security management controls that establish responsibility and accountability to protect BES Cyber Systems against compromise that could lead to misoperation or instability in the BES.
+- 1. Title: Cyber Security Security Management Controls - 2.
+Number: CIP-003-5 - 3.
+Purpose: To specify consistent and sustainable security management controls that establish responsibility and accountability to protect BES Cyber Systems against compromise that could lead to misoperation or instability in the BES.